autrin/gobackn/README.md

 ./sender 127.0.0.1 5000 0.01
 ```

-If successful, you should see the sender transmit a mostly-garbage packet.
-The receiver will respond with a NAK as the sent packet's checksum is invalid.

-### Developing Your Solution

-It's recommended you first read over each of the files provided, especially the header files `introduceerror.h`, `ccitt16.h`, and `utilities.h`.

-Once ready, you may begin developing your solution in `sender_subroutine.c`.

 ## Helpful Notes

-- Some of the given .o files such as the CCITT16 CRC generation code may not compile on machines other than the ones in the Coover 2061 lab.
-However, you may use/implement your own CCITT16 CRC generator.
-- When receiving a `NAK`, don't think too much into the received packet printed out by `receiver_subroutine.c`.
-After all, it _is_ a corrupted packet.
-- `sender.o` and `receiver.o` already set up the connection between the sender and receiver.
+- `sender.o` and `receiver.o` already set up the TCP connection between the sender and receiver.